unpsjb-rtsg/wcrt/README.md

 + RTA3, in [Computational Cost Reduction for Real-Time Schedulability Tests Algorithms](http://ieeexplore.ieee.org/document/7404899/).
 + HET, in [Schedulability Analysis of Periodic Fixed Priority Systems](http://ieeexplore.ieee.org/document/1336766/).

-Implementations in C and Python are provided.
+C and Python implementations are provided.

 ## Python version
 Requires Python3.
 This script outputs its results into a HDFS store.